GoekeLab/xpore/README.md

 nanopolish
 ```

-(To run the demo, you can skip the first two steps, because `bamtx` and `nanopolish` are already there.)
+(For demo, you can skip the first two steps, because `bamtx` and `nanopolish` are already there.)

-1. First, align the sequence to transcriptome using `minimap2`.
+1. Align the sequence to transcriptome using `minimap2`.
 Within each dataset directory, run
 ```sh
 $mkdir bamtx
 $minimap2 -ax map-ont -uf -t 8 --secondary=no \